open-quantum-safe/liboqs-go/README.md

 	go doc $HOME/liboqs-go/oqs.Signature.Verify

-if using Go modules, or

-    go doc github.com/open-quantum-safe/liboqs-go/oqs.Signature.Verify

-if not using Go modules.

 For the RNG-related function, type e.g.

     go doc $HOME/liboqs-go/oqs/rand.RandomBytes

-if using Go modules, or

-    go doc github.com/open-quantum-safe/liboqs-go/oqs/rand.RandomBytes

-if not using Go modules.

 For automatically-generated documentation in HTML format, click [here](https://pkg.go.dev/github.com/open-quantum-safe/liboqs-go/oqs).